swipswaps/postcard-lister/README.md

 # Postcard Lister

 A Python application for processing and listing postcards on eBay.
+For a guide on usage, view this YouTube video:

+If you would like to hire me for 1 on 1 help with setup and usage, please contact me at support@paulcarl.com

 ## Setup